 To withdraw from the term you must complete the 10-question withdrawal survey available in Online Services.
 If withdrawing from summer term, see instructions below.

-You must confirm your intent to withdraw from the university by answering the first question.
-If you do not confirm your intention by answering the first question you will not be withdrawn from the university and will remain responsible for your enrolled courses.
-The remaining questions in the survey give you the opportunity to share your reasons for leaving the university and to indicate if you plan to return to OSU in the future.
+You must confirm your intent to withdraw from the term by answering the first question.
+If you do not confirm your intention by answering the first question you will not be withdrawn from the term and will remain responsible for your enrolled courses.
+The remaining questions in the survey give you the opportunity to share your reasons for leaving the term and to indicate if you plan to return to OSU in the future.

-If you are enrolled in courses as of the first day of the term and elect to drop/withdraw from all of your courses for the term, you are withdrawing from the university for the term.
+If you are enrolled in courses as of the first day of the term and elect to drop/withdraw from all of your courses for the term, you are withdrawing from the term.
 The withdrawal is only effective for the term in which you drop/withdraw your courses.
 If you are enrolled in a future term and do not wish to be, you must cancel your registration for that term or you will remain enrolled in, and responsible for, your enrolled courses.

-Your transcript will reflect your withdrawal from the university in the form of a comment that indicates that you withdrew for the term and the effective date of the withdrawal.
+Your transcript will reflect your withdrawal from the term in the form of a comment that indicates that you withdrew from the term and the effective date of the withdrawal.
 If the withdrawal is completed during the withdrawal period (weeks 3 to 10), all currently enrolled courses will be assigned a W grade indicating you withdrew from the courses after the drop period.
 The W grade indicates the course was not completed, no credits were earned, and it is not used in the computation of the grade-point average.